DQNEO/php-skeleton/README.md

 ## What is this?

-This package is meant to be a good example of a modern PHP package.
+A good example of a modern PHP package.

 ## Influenced by